 High Coefficient of Performance (COP)

-The COP measures a heat pump’s efficiency by comparing the ratio of heating or cooling capacity produced to the input energy required.
 Ecogenica water heater pumps achieve high COP values of up to 5.181, meaning they produce more heat for less energy consumed, setting them apart from conventional heating systems.

 Low Operating Noise

-The heat pump manufacturer focuses on emitting minimal noise during operation (approximately 50dB).
-This is achieved by incorporating soundproofing materials and optimized aerodynamic designs to decrease turbulence and vibrations, ensuring discreet and peaceful operation.
+This is achieved by incorporating soundproofing materials and optimised aerodynamic designs to decrease turbulence and vibrations, ensuring discreet and peaceful operation.

 Warranty and Support

-The provided warranty offers comprehensive protection, spanning seven years for the tank, five years for the compressor, and two years for labor costs.
+The provided warranty offers comprehensive protection, spanning seven years for the tank, five years for the compressor, and two years for labour costs.
 With such robust coverage, you can make your purchase with confidence and peace of mind.

 Environmental Impact

-The Ecogenica is eco-friendly as it uses R290, a refrigerant with much lower global warming impact than other common refrigerants.
+The Ecogenica is eco-friendly as it uses R290, a refrigerant with a much lower global warming impact than other common refrigerants.
 Its GWP over 100 years is just 0.02, even lower than CO2.
 This makes Ecogenica an environmentally smart choice.

 R290 Refrigerant:

-The Ecogenica heat pump water heater runs on R290 natural gas refrigerant.
 R290 offers incredible heat transfer properties, zero ozone damage potential, and an impressively lower global warming impact.
 Compared to typical refrigerants, this eco-friendly pick improves safety, sustainability, and energy efficiency.

 70-Minute Recovery Rate